Giraffe: Reproduction and parental care

 Reproduction in giraffes is broadly polygamous: a few older males mate with the fertile females.
 Females can reproduce throughout the year and experience oestrus cycling approximately every 15 days.
-Female giraffes in oestrous are dispersed over space and time, so reproductive adult males adopt a strategy of roaming among female groups to seek mating opportunities, with periodic hormone-induced rutting behaviour approximately every two weeks.
+Female giraffes in oestrus are dispersed over space and time, so reproductive adult males adopt a strategy of roaming among female groups to seek mating opportunities, with periodic hormone-induced rutting behaviour approximately every two weeks.
 Males prefer young adult females over juveniles and older adults.

 Male giraffes assess female fertility by tasting the female's urine to detect oestrus, in a multi-step process known as the flehmen response.
 Once an oestrous female is detected, the male will attempt to court her.
 When courting, dominant males will keep subordinate ones at bay.
 A courting male may lick a female's tail, lay his head and neck on her body or nudge her with his ossicones.
 During copulation, the male stands on his hind legs with his head held up and his front legs resting on the female's sides.

 Giraffe gestation lasts 400–460 days, after which a single calf is normally born, although twins occur on rare occasions.
 The mother gives birth standing up.
 The calf emerges head and front legs first, having broken through the fetal membranes, and falls to the ground, severing the umbilical cord.
 A newborn giraffe is 1.7–2 m tall.
 Within a few hours of birth, the calf can run around and is almost indistinguishable from a one-week-old.
 However, for the first one to three weeks, it spends most of its time hiding, its coat pattern providing camouflage.
 The ossicones, which have lain flat in the womb, raise up in a few days.

 Mothers with calves will gather in nursery herds, moving or browsing together.
 Mothers in such a group may sometimes leave their calves with one female while they forage and drink elsewhere.
 This is known as a "calving pool".
 Calves are at risk of predation, and a mother giraffe will stand over them and kick at an approaching predator.
 Females watching calving pools will only alert their own young if they detect a disturbance, although the others will take notice and follow.
+Allo-sucking, where a calf will suckle a female other than its mother, has been recorded in both wild and captive giraffes.
 Calves first ruminate at four to six months and stop nursing at six to eight months.
 Young may not reach independence until they are 14 months old.
-Females become sexually mature when they are four years old, while males become mature at four or five years.
-Spermatogenesis in male giraffes begins at three to four years of age.
+Females are able to reproduce at four years of age, while spermatogenesis in males begins at three to four years of age.
 Males must wait until they are at least seven years old to gain the opportunity to mate.